top of page

 Who has been involved in the development of RITHIM?

-• RITHIM has had consultation with and participation from many post-secondary institutions, the health system and service delivery organizations, government and industry.
+• RITHIM has had consultation with and participation from many post-secondary institutions, the health system and service delivery organizations, the government, and industry.

 How is health research involving First Nations, Metis or Inuit affected by the RITHIM-PRAS launch?

-• With the launch of RITHIM-PRAS early in 2023, applicants will submit evidence of the appropriate approvals within RITHIM-PRAS.
+• With the launch of RITHIM-PRAS, applicants will submit evidence of the appropriate approvals within RITHIM-PRAS.

 • Numerous Indigenous groups have been engaged in the creation of questions on our electronic application form.